The Student Success Network is here to help you through your time at Michener.

 - 2-hour self-directed Module 1

-- 6 hour live (virtual) session with instructor Module 2 and 3
+- 7-hour live (virtual) Module 2 and 3 sessions with an instructor

 - Information about modules will be sent to your Michener email address after you register